gieitlaldywithamy/tryit-countries/README.md

 Filter:

-handle loading and error states
+handle loading and error states maybe make dropdown reusable

 - [] Add continent select button (dropdown) that allows users to filter by continent and reset page to 0
 - [] Add currency select button (dropdown) that allows users to filter by continent and reset page to 0
 - [] Add text input search for country code (exact match)
 - [] Add text input search (regex for overlap) on name
+  // set initial parameters
   Create Interactive Country
   Data Table Component
   Develop a responsive data table component that displays and manages country information fetched from the GraphQL endpoint.
 The table should provide comprehensive filtering, pagination, and search capabilities while following our established tech stack requirements.

 Technical Stack